harmenverburg/preingest/README.md

 ## Troubleshooting

 - `clamav exited with code 137` and `/bootstrap.sh: line 35: 15 Killed clamd`: increase the memory for the Docker host

+- `Preparing SIP Creator library for first use` followed by `ls: cannot access 'plugins/com.tessella.sdb.core.xip.gui_*.jar':
+  No such file or directory`: ensure there are no spaces in the path of `SIPCREATORFOLDER`